 - Team members’ effectiveness

-- The quality of the services
+- The quality of services

-3. Helps in Cost Management
+3. Helps with Cost Management

 Cost reduction and management is a substantial advantage of ITSM for organizations.
 IT activities and infrastructural facilities consume a significant portion of a company’s budget.